MichalLauer/PetBoxSubscription/README.md

 I use it now to showcase my work.

-The data analysis is located in the [analysis.Rmd](analysis.Rmd) and a supporting results overview is located in [docs/...](docs/...).
-The written results outline the main takeaways and answers to business questions.
+The data analysis is located in the [analysis.Rmd](analysis.Rmd) and the written report is located on my [DataCamp profile](https://app.datacamp.com/workspace/w/a3a8ffa5-3924-4746-9f40-5e9c8648c245)